 Our TracPipe® and CounterStrike® flexible gas piping products are used in the construction industry, both in residential, commercial, and industrial segments, for the piping of fuel gas within a building.
 The demand for new or remodeled construction in the construction industry - and in particular the residential construction industry - is susceptible to fluctuations in interest rates charged by banks and other financial institutions as well as consumer demand.
-The purchasers of new or remodeled construction generally finance the construction or acquisition of the residential, commercial, or industrial buildings, and any increase in the interest rates on such financing will raise the acquisition cost of the potential purchaser.
-While interest rates are currently low, there is no guarantee that will remain the case in the future.
-If costs increase significantly, a higher amount of potential buyers may not be able to support the level of financing under a higher interest rate environment.
-Increased acquisition costs may lead to a decline in the demand for new or remodeled construction, and as a result may also lead to a reduced demand for our products used in construction industry, which could damage our business, competitive position, results of operations or financial condition.
+The purchasers of new or remodeled construction generally finance the construction or acquisition of the residential, commercial, or industrial buildings, and increases in the interest rates on such financing raise the acquisition cost of the potential purchaser.
+Interest rates have been increasing and there is no guarantee that they will not continue to increase in the future.
+If costs continue to increase, a higher number of potential buyers may not be able to support the level of financing under a higher interest rate environment.
+Increased acquisition costs may lead to a continued decline in the demand for new or remodeled construction, and as a result may also lead to a continued, reduced demand for our products used in the construction industry, which could damage our business, competitive position, results of operations or financial condition.